Tatwi/QBasic/README.md

 - Intentionally only using the Micosoft QBasic 1.1 IDE, because this is a nostalgia driven retro computing project!
 - Primarily making ASCII character and simple graphical games.
 - Designed to run well in DOSBox at 5000 cycles.
 This is probably close to a real Intel 386DX/33 CPU.
 - After much testing, I decided that I like the look of the tv2x DOSBox filter when using my 24" 1080p LCD desktop monitor (BenQ GW2470).
 It doesn't look exactly the same as the 15" CRT I used in the 1990s, but I think it looks better than not using a screen filter at 2x resolution (which really is required on this size of screen, else the window is just too small).
-So that's the "look and feel" I am seeing on my end when creating/using these programs.
+So that's the <href="#images">"look and feel"</a> I am seeing on my end when creating/using these programs.

 ## Project Files